Drazzilb08/daps/README.md

 As of version:<br>
 4.0.0 Plex backup<br>
 4.0.0 Appdata backup<br>
 The config files of both these scripts have been reworked and must be redownloaded and updated.
-If there is any issues with the files let meknow
+If there is any issues with the files let me know

 ## Installation